 It was hard to believe that I hadn’t made any travel sketches in over 15 years, since I was still in university.
 I have visited many places since then, but I rushed from one place to another, never letting myself step back and enjoy the moment.
 My daily life had been running at the same breakneck pace.
 I longed for a respite.

 The beautiful landscape of Tanzania gave me exactly that.
-The adult NOLS course I participated in, NOLS Tanzania Wilderness - Prime—two weeks of backpacking through savannah, rainforest and Maasai villages, and visiting different local tribes—invigorated me and awoke a deeper sense of self.
+The adult NOLS course I participated in, NOLS Tanzania Wilderness - Adult—two weeks of backpacking through savannah, rainforest and Maasai villages, and visiting different local tribes—invigorated me and awoke a deeper sense of self.

 The joy that I felt from that first sketches sparked a desire to make at least one sketch per day.
 The achievement came naturally as the incredible fauna and flora inspired me every step of the way.
-And being in African time—having a relaxed attitude towards time—sure helped.
+And being in African time—having a relaxed attitude toward time—sure helped.

 As I sketched, I enjoyed the mental and physical process of my ideas circuiting from the eyes, the brain, and to the hands.
 My ears and nose played a role too, cementing the memory through the different senses.